Meeting Spaces for Rent in Washington, DC

 Where can I find the best selection of meeting spaces in D.C.?

-If you’re planning to indulge your guests in some good old history, rent a meeting space in Capitol Hill.
+If you plan to indulge your guests in some good old history, rent a meeting space in Capitol Hill.
 Home to landmarks such as the Supreme Court and Capitol Building, this part of D.C. will captivate your guests with its upscale boardrooms and conference rooms.
-Hop to Connecticut Avenue near the metro station where you can find many convenient meeting spaces.
-We suggest focusing on the accessibility of the location when looking for a meeting place.
+Hop to Connecticut Avenue near the metro station, where you can find many convenient meeting spaces.
 Meeting rooms in Logan Square are easily accessible through public transit meaning it won’t be an issue for your guests to get there on time.
 Plus, there are several eateries and bars in the area, making it a perfect meeting location for those all-day sessions.
 Mount Vernon Square is known as a commuter’s paradise where you can easily get to any meeting location through transit.
 It is also an ideal location for hosting a dinner at its numerous restaurants after the meeting.

 What is the price of meeting space rental in Washington, D.C.?